TezBaydu/Milestone-Project-2-Holiday/readme.md

 To update:
-Site isn't 100% width especially in mobile version - Pic tiles adjustment required - done Figma updates to Tablet and mobile versions
-Adjust designs to version 1 (one place per view) to allow for more map space and interactivity Intro 2 - too much white space- potential border, image or reduce margin top and bottom Map to have buttons for places of interest and markers showing where these are.
+Site isn't 100% width especially in mobile version - Pic tiles adjustment required - done Adjust designs to version 1 (one place per view) to allow for more map space and interactivity - done Intro 2 - too much white space- potential border, image or reduce margin top and bottom - done - margins reduced by updating flex height on pic-tiles

+Figma updates to Tablet and mobile versions
+Map to have buttons for places of interest and markers showing where these are.
 Below to show recommended places to see depending on buttons pressed.
 Text links